Rare Book Collections

 - WHEATON FEMALE SEMINARY LIBRARY

 Books known to have been in the Seminary Library (1838-ca. 1912) were culled from circulation to create this collection.
-Because this collection is shelved outside the Archives, those wishing to view the Seminary Library should contact the Archivist & Special Collections Curator in advance.
+Many titles bearing the stamp "Wheaton Female Seminary Library" remain in the stacks, and continue to circulate!
+Because the collection is shelved outside the Archives, and is cataloged according to the Dewey Decimal system (and thus does not appear in the library catalog), those wishing to view the Seminary Library should contact the College Historian & Special Collections Curator in advance.

 - WHEATON FEMALE SEMINARY TEXTBOOKS

 Textbooks necessary for study at Wheaton Female Seminary were listed in the annual catalogues.
-This collection provides a small but representative sample of these required texts.
+This collection provides a small but representative sample of those required texts.
+Because this collection does not appear in the library catalog, its use requires consultation with the College Historian & Special Collections Curator.

 - PAUL H. SMART COLLECTION

-The Wheaton Collection is comprised of the published work of faculty, administrators, and staff which were written, researched or published while they were employed at Wheaton, and of alumnae/i publications whenever they were produced.
+The Wheaton Authors Collection is comprised of the published work of faculty, administrators, and staff which were written, researched or published while they were employed at Wheaton, and of alumnae/i publications whenever they were produced.
+Titles appear in the library catalog, but because the collection is not housed in the Archives, please consult the College Historian & Special Collections Curator regarding its use.
+This collection does NOT circulate.